Movement and Connections in the Garden Community

 Part A: Vision and Design Approach

 A place-based approach to achieving net zero carbon transport by 2050 for the Garden Community will be taken that focuses on creating better places and healthier, happier, more resilient communities.
 The Garden Community will be designed with active travel and the high frequency public transport RTS route at its core, with this being the starting point of both the Strategic Masterplan, the Neighbourhood Masterplans and the design of all neighbourhoods.
+The Garden Community will:

 Each neighbourhood will have a range of amenities and services such as education, community and leisure facilities, and shops all being accessible by active modes in accordance with walkable 15-minute neighbourhoods best practice guidance.
 Most importantly there will be provision for jobs and employment and convenient access to employment opportunities in neighbouring areas by active modes.
+Proposals for the development of the Garden Community will include a planning obligation enabling the phased delivery of publicly provided transport infrastructure of a high standard of design, with the provision of key infrastructure for early phases of development to ensure sustainable travel patterns from first occupation.

 Part B: Active and Healthy Travel